sonic-net/DASH/dash-pipeline/SAI/saithrift/README.md

 Type "apropos word" to search for commands related to "word"...
 Reading symbols from saiserver...
 ```
-Point gdb to the mounted source directory which which must be build locally via `make sai-thrift-server`:
+Point gdb to the mounted source directory which which must be build locally via `make saithrift-server`:
 ```
 (gdb) dir /meta
 Source directories searched: /meta:$cdir:$cwd